Do you ever ask yourself: "Have I taken my meds this morning?" If so, this is for you.

 - Use a pill box (they come in various sizes).

-- Use an alarm (for example, set your watch to remind you with a buzz or use an ALRTTM Medication Reminder).
+- Use an alarm (for example, set your watch or your phone to remind you with a buzz).

 Not taking your medication as prescribed by your doctor can cause serious problems.
 If in doubt or confused about your treatment, talk to your pharmacist and ask for clarification.